JFMSAlmeida/ExtraMile_NovaBase/README.md

 * npm

 With mysql-server installed it's necessary to create 6 databases whose names are: advbank, advactivity, advhotel, advtax, advcar and advbroker.
-After reactJS is installed it's required to install the dependencies used on front-end.
-You can do that by execute the command in the  ```/broker-site``` directory:
+After the package manager npm  is installed it's required to install the dependencies used on front-end.
+You can do that by execute the commands in the  ```/broker-site``` directory:
 ```
 npm install
+npm i @fortawesome/react-fontawesome
 ```
 ## Running the tests
 To run the unit tests execute the following command on the main directory: